A Fourth Sister? What New Research Suggests About Indigenous Life and Agriculture

 Now, new research from The Natural History Museum of Utah (NHMU) suggests the existence of a lost fourth sister: the Four Corners potato.
 The study, published in July in the American Journal of Botany, was performed by a team of researchers including Bruce Pavlik, former director of conservation at Red Butte Garden, and Lisbeth Louderback, curator of archaeology at the NHMU and associate professor of anthropology at the University of Utah.
 Their results indicated that Solanum jamesii (more commonly known as the Four Corners potato) was traded and grown by multiple tribes across centuries and hundreds of miles.

 It all started with Louderback’s dissertation research at an archaeological site in Escalante Valley called North Creek Shelter.
-While examining ancient ceramics, the team identified what looked like potato starch granules.
+While examining ancient artifacts, the team identified what looked like potato starch granules.
 Their research indicated that these were over 10,000 years old.
 Turning to the historical record, they found a document from a Mormon cavalry that referred to the region as “Potato Valley,” indicating that the starch came from a native plant, rather than the South American import found in a typical supermarket aisle.
 It came from the Four Corners potato—a tiny, hardy spud that is drought, disease and frost resistant.

 A few years following the initial starch discovery, the team found a live population of the Four Corners potato only about 100 meters away from the archaeological site at North Creek Shelter.
 Referring back to the historical record, Pavlik and Louderback realized that the Four Corners potato had been located at or near many archaeological sites across the southwest region.
 So, they partnered with the US Potato Genebank and the National Science Foundation to survey vast swathes of land in each of the Four Corners States (Utah, Colorado, New Mexico and Arizona) over the course of about three years.
 Randomly sampling both archaeologically-associated and wild sites, they collected over 600 leaf samples to genetically analyze.